What is the Mimsie Lanier Center?

 Georgia’s Center for Native Plants

-Future additions to the Mimsie Lanier Center will include an indoor teaching classroom with a full seed lab and an open-air classroom for restoration workshops and environmental education programs.
-The natural areas offer a chance to teach and demonstrate land management and restoration techniques.
-The planting spaces and native plant collections can be used to teach many scientific disciplines including botany, pollination ecology, environmental design and horticulture.
+The Mimsie Lanier Center offers an indoor classroom for horticulture, conservation, and native plant propagation classes for UGA and plant professionals.
+The surrounding natural areas offer a chance to teach and demonstrate land management and restoration techniques.
+The planting spaces and native plant collections are used to teach many scientific disciplines including botany, pollination ecology, environmental design and horticulture.

-Mimsie Lanier, for whom the Center is named, is an active board member who has worked alongside the Plant Conservation Program since 1995.
-She promotes the conservation efforts of the Garden by raising funds for projects and sharing her vision for plant conservation and native plant programs in Georgia.
-She is Conservation’s mentor, friend and matriarch, so it is only fitting that her name be placed on the Center for Native Plant Studies.
+Mimsie Lanier, for whom the Center is named, has been an active member of the State Botanical Garden’s Board of Advisors since 1995.
+She promotes the conservation efforts of the Garden by raising funds and sharing her vision for plant conservation and native plant programs.
+She is a friend, mentor, and supporter of plant conservation throughout the State of Georgia, so it is only fitting that her name be placed on the Center for Native Plant Studies.

-Thanks to our monitoring procedures, we have documented the changes in diversity that occur when invasive species are removed to make room for native diversity.
-Garden staff, students, interns and volunteers hand-cut invasive plants and mow, burn and thin where necessary to manage our plant communities.
+Thanks to our monitoring procedures, we have documented the changes in diversity that occur when invasive species are removed to make room for native plant diversity.
+Garden staff, students, interns, and volunteers remove invasive plants and mow, burn, and thin where necessary to manage our plant communities.
 Take a walk on our trails and mowed paths to learn more about our restoration projects.

 These plants are not intended to remain in our collections for generations; rather, our goal is to place them in safeguarding sites on protected land.
-Growing plants in our collections does have the benefit of helping us learn more about these plants.
+Growing rare plants helps us to learn more about the biology of these largely unknown species.
 If a plant thrives under our care, we can apply what we’ve learned to help the plant thrive in the wild.
-Additionally, propagating the plants in our collections can help us increase the plant population, allow us to help the population navigate potential genetic bottlenecks and learn a plant’s space and soil needs.
+Additionally, propagating the plants in our collections can help us increase the plant population, allowing us to help the population navigate potential genetic bottlenecks.

 Native Plant Sales